andrechristikan/ack-nestjs-boilerplate-docs/tips/server.md

 ## Containerization

-We can read many article in google about advantage and disadvantage about containerization, you can read by yourself.
+Many articles about the benefits and drawbacks of containerization can be found on Google, which you can read for yourself.

-> **Keywords** : `Advantages of containerized applications`
+> **Keywords**: `Advantages of containerized applications`

-Popular tools for do this thing is `Docker` , and we recommend to use this tools.
+We recommend using `Docker`, which is a popular tool for doing this.

-> **Keywords** : `Docker advantage`
+> **Keywords**: `Docker advantage`

 ### Tips about docker

-We will give some tips while using docker
+We will provide some tips for using Docker.

 #### Reduce image file

-We provide dockerfile that can reduce our container image in production.
+We provide a Dockerfile that can be used to reduce the size of our container image in production.
 Location in `prod/dockerfile`

 ```docker
 FROM node:lts-alpine as builder